 Concentrations of THC were monitored using a direct flame ionization detector (FID) analyzer according to EPA Method 25A.
 Sample was drawn from the sampling probe through a length of heated Teflon tubing by the analyzer's internal heated pump.
-Calibration gases were introduced at the connection between the probe and the heated Teflon line.
+Calibration gases were introduced through a "tee" at the connection between the probe and the heated Teflon line.